ch-stark/blog1506/acm/README2.md

 ## Extending the Cluster Landing Zone

-In the previous blog we defined a multi-tenanted operating model on the hub for individual application teams to manage stateless workloads using ArgoCD and SREs to perform cluster administration using policies to for all cluster lifecycle operations.
+In the previous blog we defined a multi-tenanted operating model on the hub for individual application teams to manage stateless workloads using ArgoCD and SREs to perform cluster administration using policies for all cluster lifecycle operations.
 In this blog we extend this model to include DBAs who also need to perform operations on clusters such as provisioning databases.
 This will be accomplished via policies given their flexible and powerful nature.
 The revised cluster landing zone model is depicted in the following diagram.

 <p align="center">
   <img src="https://github.com/jwilms1971/blog/blob/main/acm/Cluster%20Landing%20Zones%20-%20Hybrid-cloud%20advanced.png">